 A blog post on Manhattan GMAT titled, ‘You play like you practice’, the gist of which was NEVER try stunts at the eleventh hour – essentially meaning you shouldn’t do anything new at the last minute.

 Michael Jordan never learnt any new moves on the eve of the game.
-Neither should you-so no mugging new probability formulae or an Sentence Correction (SC) rule or even trying to cram up GMAT AWA sample essays.
+Neither should you-so no mugging new probability formulae or an Sentence Correction (SC) rule or even trying to cram up some GMAT AWA sample essays.
+[Here are some AWA essay tips and a free tool to get GMAT AWA scores for practice].

 With a relaxed mind I woke up on GMAT test day, went about my routine as I had practiced for the past 7 days and was all set to rock and roll!!